Reviews You Can Rely On

 Ease of Use

-However, the temperature control system frustrated me throughout testing.
+However, the temperature control system frustrated us throughout testing.
 The unit adjusts temperature in irregular increments ranging from 5 to 15 degrees, making precise control difficult.
-When I needed 370°F for a specific recipe, I had to choose between 360°F or 375°F. While 5 degrees rarely ruins a dish, this lack of precision feels like an unnecessary limitation in an otherwise capable machine.
+When a specific recipe called for 370°F, we had to choose between 360°F or 375°F. While 5 degrees rarely ruins a dish, this lack of precision feels like an unnecessary limitation in an otherwise capable machine.

 ninja air fryer - the ninja has four preset cooking modes and doesn't take up too much...